 You also have to keep in mind that in states like Texas that require a minimum of 270 hours of study, it may take you several months to complete all the required courses.
 This is especially true for agents who need to continue working while taking courses.
 This is why test prep is highly recommended for anyone attempting the broker’s exam.

-This is why courses like Kaplan’s real estate broker exam prep package are so popular with busy agents.
+This is why courses like Brightwood’s real estate broker exam prep package are so popular with busy agents.
 They start you off with a diagnostic practice exam to assess your strengths and weaknesses, and then you can take online on demand or live courses to improve your knowledge.

 How Much Does it Cost to Become a Real Estate Broker?